peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 To turn this behaviour off:

-    layouts = Builder.from_file(file_path, auto_format=False)
+    layouts = Builder.from_file(file_path, auto_format_and_overwrite=False)

-Auto formatting also takes place by default when you use the multiline string input option:
+Auto formatting is not turned on by default for the multiline string variant of the API call; largely because there is nowhere obvious for the builder to write it to.
+You can turn it on however by specifying a file it should write to:

-    Builder.from_multiline_string('the string')
+    Builder.from_multiline_string(

-In this case the re-formatted version will have been placed on the system clipboard ready for you to *paste*.
+            'the string', auto_format_and_write_to='my_file.txt')

 ## Error Handling
 The builder handles all errors by raising an api.LayoutError which contains